aiokitchen/aiomisc/docs/source/services.rst

 Simple service for profiling.
 Optional `path` argument can be provided to dump complete profiling data, which can be later used by, for example, snakeviz.
-Also can change ordering with `order` argument ("cumulative" by default).
+Also can change ordering with the `order` argument ("cumulative" by default).

 .. code-block:: python